Bennyonye/AirBnB_clone/README.md

 $
 ```

-### Commands
+#### Commands

-> The commands are displayed in the following format *Command / usage / example with output*
+The commands are displayed in the following format: *Command / usage / example with output*

 * Create

-> *Creates a new instance of a given class.
-The class' ID is printed, and the instance is saved to the file file.json.*
+Creates a new instance of a given class.
+The class' ID is printed, and the instance is saved to the file file.json.

 ```bash
 create <class>
 ```

 ```bash